-Harrison Bader was a defensive wizard in 2019, but his contribution has largely flown under the radar.
+Harrison Bader was a defensive wizard in 2019, but his contributions have largely flown under the radar.

 A good stat to start out with when analyzing Bader’s, or any player’s, defensive

-The 2019 National League Gold Glove award for center field was awarded to
+The 2019 National League Gold Glove award for center field was given to

-as his anemic hitting over the summer forced the Cardinals to send him to Triple-A for a few weeks.
-This ultimately led to a 40 game absence.
-However, while it is fair to ding him for this, I do not believe it can be factored into voting, as Kiermaier played in only three more games and took home the award in the American League.
-The point is that Harrison Bader is an elite defender on the same tier as Kevin Kiermaier, only he gets half the recognition.
+One argument that is fair to levy against Harrison Bader is that of playing time.
+His anemic hitting over the summer forced the Cardinals to send him to Triple-A for a few weeks, leading to a 40-game absence.
+However, while it is fair to ding him for this, it shouldn’t have factored too heavily into voting, as Kiermaier played in only three more games and took home the award in the American League.
+The point is that Harrison Bader is an elite defender on par with Kevin Kiermaier, yet he gets a fraction of the recognition.

 At only 26 years of age, Bader still has time on his side in order to hone and refine his hitting, and a jump up to even league-average offensive production would place him among the more valuable players in baseball.
 Hopefully, a few years from now we can all look back at 2019 as one of the crucial junctures in the fantastic career of Harrison Bader.